missionpinball/mpf-docs/tools/language_server/index.rst

 Your IDE most likely supports LSP either directly or via a plugin.
 Even some text editors (such as Sublime) support LSP.

-You can also follow our
+You can also follow our video about the perfect IDE setup:

-`video about the perfect IDE setup <https://www.youtube.com/watch?v=QdDHEe2aEJo>`_.
+.. youtube:: QdDHEe2aEJo

 Features
 --------